Free Shipping on all orders over $150

 In addition?

 Ginger (and by default ginger water) is a cleansing aid and diuretic.
 Therefore it can help to support the liver to eliminate unwanted toxins.
+And we’ve got to look after our liver as we grow older.

 As a matter of fact, a lot of the above list can fall under perimenopause signs and symptoms.